basile-bron/Title-clickbait-detection/README.md

 ## Result

-For the moment the accuracy is around 70%.
+For the moment the does not generalize well enough to be exploitable.
-Which is promising considering the small amount of data.

-## Instalation
+## Installation

 Download GoogleVector file in the "data" directory :